 Semester course; 3 lecture hours.
 3 credits.
 Enrollment is restricted to students admitted to the doctoral program or with permission of the instructor.
 This course introduces students to theories, methods and practice in qualitative research.
 The goal is to draw on classic and contemporary theories and methods from interactionist and interpretivist traditions to better understand and effect change in the social world.
 Topics include philosophical foundations; question formulation; major approaches, i.e., narratives, ethnography, grounded theory, case studies and focus groups; and strategies for gathering, making sense of and applying evidence.

 SWKD 705.
 Multivariate Analysis.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: SWKD 701 and SWKD 702 or equivalents.
-Enrollment is restricted to students who have master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director, and SWKD 701 and 702.
-The third of a three-semester course sequence focused on concentrated study of principles of the quantitative, scientific method for knowledge building and practice- and policy-related research.
+Enrollment is restricted to students who have master's-level course work in research methods and introduction to statistics and graduate standing in social work or by permission of instructor.
+This course focuses on the concentrated study of principles of the quantitative, scientific method for knowledge building and practice- and policy-related research.
 Special emphasis on the application and interpretation of multivariate statistical techniques within the context of applied social work research.

 SWKD 706.
 Proseminar I. 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 This course will introduce first-year Ph.D. students to the interrelated components of the social work doctorate and stimulate and foster their development as research scholars in the profession.
 Additionally the seminar will provide academic advising for first-year students.
 Graded as satisfactory/unsatisfactory.

 SWKD 707.
 Proseminar II.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 Prerequisite: SWKD 706.
 The purpose of this course is to further introduce first-year Ph.D. students to the interrelated components of the social work doctorate and to stimulate and foster their development as research scholars in the profession.
 Building on the objectives covered in the prerequisite, this course further defines first-year student research questions and methodological approaches as they begin planning their independent research.
 And students will continue to receive academic advising as first-year students.
 Graded as satisfactory/unsatisfactory.